brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 ## Some of what I'm reading at the moment

-I﻿t's not an exhaustive list but I've found these reads to be particularly compelling, enlightening and genuinely helpful.
+These reads aren't exhaustive, but I've found them particularly compelling, enlightening, and genuinely helpful for processing some of what's going on.

 * [An Inconvenient Apocalypse: Environmental Collapse, Climate Crisis, and the Fate of Humanity](https://robertwjensen.org/books/an-inconvenient-apocalypse/) &mdash; *Wes Jackson*, *Robert Jensen*
 * [Overshoot: The Ecological Basis of Revolutionary Change](https://www.goodreads.com/en/book/show/319810.Overshoot), *William R. Catton*